pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 If the user stands up, breaking away from the wall sit position, and the wall sit was active, the code calcualtes how much time has passed by calling the ```millis()``` function, resets the mode so it is ready for the next command, and prints out a summary of how many seconds the user did a wall sit for.

 ### Squat Counter
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+The squat counter tracks how many squats the user completes.
+It counts a complete squat when the user does a squat and returns to a normal standing position.
+The user then can choose to end the squat session, and the serial prints out a summary of how many squats they have completed.

+Since I figured out how to do the wall sit timer, the squat counter was fairly easy, especially since I didn't use the ```millis()``` function.
+First, I waited for the user to enter a squat position, so I waited until the flex sensor angle was around 90 degrees.
+Then, I waited for the user to stand up from the squat position.
+When the user stands up, 1 is added to the squat count.
+When the user chooses to end their session, they can type in ```'e'``` to get their workout summary.

 ### Vibration Motor